Structural Straightening On Tesla Vehicles: UPDATE

 • Roof Panels

 Electronic measuring systems or a frame bench with at least 8 holding fixtures are permitted for damage analysis.
 A frame bench and 8 holding fixtures are required for most structural repairs.
-Deciding what part needs to be replaced will require identifying the material repairability and locating its respective replacement procedure.
+Deciding what part needs to be replaced requires identifying the material repairability and locating its respective replacement procedure.
 Failure to follow OEM procedures will sacrifice the safety and quality of the repair.

 For additional Tesla information, check out the Tesla OEM Information page.